MicrosoftDocs/memdocs/memdocs/intune/apps/windows-information-protection-policy-create.md

 After you set up Intune in your organization, you can create a WIP-specific policy.

 >[!IMPORTANT]
-> Beginning November 7th, 2022 it will no longer be possible to create Windows Information Protection policy for unenrolled devices.
+> Windows Information Protection (WIP) policies without enrollment is being deprecated.
+You can no longer create WIP policies for unenrolled devices.

 > [!TIP]
 > For related information about creating WIP policies for Intune, including available settings and how to configure them, see [Create a Windows Information Protection (WIP) policy with MAM using the portal for Microsoft Intune](/windows/security/information-protection/windows-information-protection/create-wip-policy-using-mam-intune-azure) in the Windows Security documentation library.